HirotoShioi/rust-api-server/README.md

 ## TODO

-- [] Try to use anyhow or thiserror
+- Experiment with `anyhow` and `thiserror`
-- [] Containerize this repo and deploy them somewhere
+- Containerize this repo and deploy them somewhere
-- [] Try to generate swagger document
+- Try to generate swagger document